Cumulocity-IoT/cumulocity-app-builder/README.md

 *  **Demo Catalog:** User now able to try out pre-built cumulocity demos by installing Demo Catalog which is available in your home page.
 *  **Auto Upgrade Notification:** From Application Builder 1.3.0 onwards user will get notification whenever new version of app builder available and ability to seamless upgrade by single click.
 *  **Settings:** Now user has abilities to control various features such as hide logo, disable auto upgrade, hide tabs for device specific dashboards, etc.
+* **Dashboard Tree view:** Dashboard Tree view provides hierarchical view for quicker and easier access to a dashboard.
+* **Dashboard Locking:** User can now lock/unlock all dashboards by just one click.
+* **Dashboard Search:** Smart search introduced to quickly search your dashboard.
+* **Seamless upgrade experience:** Upgrade of application builder made simpler.

 ## Installation